mrjones2014/op.nvim/README.md

 will assign the Markdown icon to the buffer, e.g. if you're using [bufferline.nvim](https://github.com/akinsho/bufferline.nvim) or similar.
 It will not change the title of your Secure Note in 1Password.

+Running `:OpNoteSync` will sync the current Secure Note from 1Password into the buffer (must be run from the Secure Note buffer).

 #### Security

 The Secure Notes editor **will never write your notes to disk**.
 It uses a special `buftype` option, `buftype=acwrite`,